quintype/malibu/malibu-advanced.md

 - **Arrow design library:** Please refer to the docs [here](https://developers.quintype.com/malibu/tutorial/arrow-integration-malibu-advanced.html) on the Arrow integration.
 For detailed insights on what Arrow is, please check the [Arrow docs](https://developers.quintype.com/quintype-node-arrow/?path=/story/introduction--getting-started).

+- **Login Integration:** We've integrated the Login/Register functionality to the Malibu Advanced app using the Bridgekeeper APIs.
+There are a couple of methods of implementing Login/Register feature: Popup Method and Auth domain(For SSO).
+The Popup method is integrated with Malibu Advanced.
+The Auth domain method is still under progress and docs for the same will be updated soon.

 ## Getting Started with Malibu Advanced: